lxc/incus/doc/howto/cluster_form.md

 ## Configure the cluster interactively

-To form your cluster, you must first run `lxd init` on the bootstrap server.
+To form your cluster, you must first run `incus admin init` on the bootstrap server.
 After that, run it on the other servers that you want to join to the cluster.

-When forming a cluster interactively, you answer the questions that `lxd init` prompts you with to configure the cluster.
+When forming a cluster interactively, you answer the questions that `incus admin init` prompts you with to configure the cluster.

 ### Initialize the bootstrap server

-To initialize the bootstrap server, run `lxd init` and answer the questions according to your desired configuration.
+To initialize the bootstrap server, run `incus admin init` and answer the questions according to your desired configuration.

 You can accept the default values for most questions, but make sure to answer the following questions accordingly: